 To help ascertain that you are completing all requirements and making good progress in completing the graduate program and meeting certification requirements, your progress in meeting the ASHA knowledge and skills standards (KASA) is documented using the CALIPSO web-based system.
-All students have access to their Calipso data and are required to make sure that the information in Calipso is accurate and current.
+All students have access to their CALIPSO data and are required to make sure that the information in CALIPSO is accurate and current.
 Incomplete information should be reported to the Clinic Director and the Graduate Advisor.

-All graduate requirements for the master's degree must be completed within seven years of your first enrollment in the graduate program, as required by the UNM Office of Graduate Studies (http://catalog.unm.edu/catalogs/2022-2023/graduate-program.htm). http://catalog.unm.edu/catalogs/2021-2022/graduate-program.html graduate student advisor to ensure that their undergraduate coursework will satisfy current certification and licensure requirements, as well as departmental/program requirements.
+All graduate requirements for the master's degree must be completed within seven years of your first enrollment in the graduate program, as required by the UNM Office of Graduate Studies https://catalog.unm.edu/catalogs/2023-2024/